-Machine key encryption can be set by using the UI, running append.exe commands, by editing configuration files directly, or by writing WMI scripts.
-To set the Machine Key encryption at the global level using an append.exe command:
+Machine key encryption can be set by using the UI, running appcmd.exe commands, by editing configuration files directly, or by writing WMI scripts.
+To set the Machine Key encryption at the global level using an appcmd.exe command:

-$systemroot\$ system32\inetsrv\appcmd set config /commit:WEBROOT /section:machineKey /validation:HMACSHA256
+%systemroot%\system32\inetsrv\appcmd set config /commit:WEBROOT /section:machineKey /validation:<validation method>

-Note: When Appcmd.exe is used to configure the <machineKey> element at the global level in IIS, the /commit: WEBROOT switch must be included so that configuration changes are made to the root web.config file instead of ApplicationHost.config.
+Note: When Appcmd.exe is used to configure the <machineKey> element at the global level in IIS, the /commit:WEBROOT switch must be included so that configuration changes are made to the root web.config file instead of ApplicationHost.config.